Sam Hazeldine: Career

-The show was nominated for Best New Comedy at the 2008, and Best Sketch Show at the British Comedy Awards.

-In 2014, he had a recurring role as George Sewell in the British period crime drama television series Peaky Blinders, alongside Cillian Murphy and Sam Neill.
+In 2014, he had a recurring role as George Sewell in the British period crime drama television series Peaky Blinders, alongside Cillian Murphy and Tom Hardy.

-Between 2014-2015, he starred as Caleb Richards in 13 episodes the American fantasy drama television series Resurrection.
+Between 2014 and 2015, he starred as Caleb Richards in the American fantasy drama television series Resurrection.

 In 2018, Hazeldine took on a main role playing John McDaniel in the British supernatural television series The Innocents, alongside Guy Pearce.
-Despite the series scoring an 86% Average critics score on the Rotten Tomatoes Tomatometer, no further series followed.
+Despite positive reviews, no further series followed.

 In 2019, he was cast in The War Below, which released in 2021.
 That same year he appeared in Ridley Scott's The Last Duel, in a cast which included Jodie Comer, Matt Damon, Ben Affleck, and Adam Driver.